khrt/Raisin/README.md

 Provides quick access to the [Raisin::Request](https://metacpan.org/pod/Raisin%3A%3ARequest) object for the current route.

-Use `req` to get access to request headers, params, etc.
+Use `req` to get access to request headers, params, env, etc.

     use DDP;
     p req->headers;
     p req->params;
+    p req->env;

     say req->header('X-Header');